alvarovitta/Cost-Management/New-3.7-Cost-Optimization.md

 The core principle to optimizing cost efficiency is to:

-- Increase resource utilization with virtual machine right-sizing: this will help ensure that
+- Increase resource utilization with virtual machine right-sizing: this will help ensure that your virtual machines are of the correct size when
-- Eliminate idle resources:
+- Eliminate idle resources: You can determine optimal VM usage and identify idle VMs or remove idle VMs and unattached disks with Cost Management.
 - Optimize reserved instances

 <br />